 - Stock guards: a one-size-fits-all option that can be purchased at retail stores.

 - Boil & Bite guards: a more customizable option in which you boil the specially made plastic and bite into it to form your guard.

 - Custom guards: these are only available at a dental office.

 While guards purchased at local stores can be cheaper, you sacrifice quality.
 Stock guards don’t offer full protection, and in the event of user error, boil & bite guards may not fit well enough to help.
 The mouthguards and nightguards made in a dental office are custom-made to fit your mouth, making them the premier option and Dr. Young’s recommendation.

 On average, guards last between 3 and 10 years.
 Both mouthguards and nightguards are made of durable, malleable long-lasting plastic..
 To prolong the life of your guard, practice good oral hygiene habits like brushing and keep your mouthguard or nightguard clean by rinsing it with water whenever your remove it.

 If you’re concerned about your active lifestyle or teeth grinding habits, it may be time to explore getting a custom mouthguard or nightguard.
 We would love to discuss your options!
 Please call (660) 747-9117 or fill out the contact form at the bottom of this page to make an appointment.
-We serve Grain Valley, Odessa, Bates City, and surrounding areas thanks to our convenient locations in Warrensburg, Oak Grove, and Windsor.
+We serve Grain Valley, Odessa, Bates City, and surrounding areas thanks to our convenient locations in Warrensburg and Oak Grove.